rishavbhurtel/rishavbhurtel/README.md

 Some of the projects that i worked on:

-This one i really liked 👌🏼.
-I used Bert model for this sentiment analysis and used docker for the container.
+I really like 👌 this one.
+I used Bert model for this sentiment analysis and used docker for the container, and used Dash for front-end.
 <img src="https://github.com/rishavbhurtel/rishavbhurtel/blob/main/My_Bert_App_Demo_720p_30fps_H264_128kbit_AAC_.gif" />